 When early Europeans set out to explore the land, they were mostly guided by Māori, along traditional pathways.

 In 1865 West Coast gold brought miners flocking over Harper Pass from Canterbury – a track already cleared by the Canterbury provincial government.
-As early as 1859 a miner from the Aorere goldfields in Nelson had used the Heaphy Track route southwards to the West Coast.
-Explorer James Mackay marked it out when gold was found at Karamea.
+As early as 1859 a miner from the Aorere goldfields in Nelson had used the Heaphy Track route to the West Coast.
+Explorer James Mackay marked this out when gold was found at Karamea.

 In the Coromandel in the late 1860s, tracks were cut to allow miners to walk to battery sites, where gold-bearing rocks were broken up.

 Farmers formed pathways around their back-country stations, and shepherds made droving tracks to move stock onto high country in the summer, or to muster sheep for shearing.
-Rabbiters also followed their prey to the mountaintops, and in the Ruahine Range, hunters shooting wild dogs built huts and made tracks.
+Rabbiters followed their prey to the mountaintops, and in the Ruahine Range, hunters shooting wild dogs built huts and made tracks.

 More significant were loggers.
-Often living in tent townships, they walked through the bush to work, and built bullock tracks or even tramways to carry out the timber.
+Often living in tent townships, they walked through the bush to work, and built bullock tracks or tramways to carry out the timber.
 In the Waitākere Range their routes to kauri dams later became recreational trails.
 The Forest Service (set up to log native forests) also cut tracks.

 In 1945 Internal Affairs took on possum hunting, and set up a Wildlife Service.
 Trappers, paid a bounty for each pelt, used the old tracks and forged new ones.
 In 1956 the Forest Service took over the job of destroying noxious animals.
 A hut and track programme began, and the first part of Yerex’s goal was finally achieved.

-New huts were airlifted in planes and later by helicopters.
+New huts were airlifted by planes and later by helicopters.
 By the mid-1970s there were over 600 huts, many painted orange, and a network of tracks, carefully marked with blazes or cairns.
 Today’s recreational trampers enjoy the benefits.

-The last decades of the 19th century saw the rise of walking as outdoor recreation, which created a new use for tracks.
+The last decades of the 19th century saw the rise of walking as recreation, which created a new use for tracks.
 This change was due to several factors: